Compliance with security procedures is required to ensure access to data is adequately safeguarded..

 Individual requests from ITS Help Desk for entry in Active Directory must be verified by a complete DRUS record in Datatel created by Student Services, Registrar 's office or Human Resources before creation of entry can be completed by a member of the Systems Administration team.

 Users are initially added to ImageNow when a department goes ‘live’.
 This list is provided during the planning phase as a part of the details spreadsheet.
-Once a department has completed their implementation, a Power User (member of the planning team) uses the Add/Change/Remove User form to indicate if a new user should be added, if an existing user’s permissions should be modified, or to remove a user altogether.
-The form is available through the Family Page under Document Management.
+Once a department has completed their implementation, a Power User (member of the planning team) uses the Login Request form to indicate if a new user should be added, if an existing user’s permissions should be modified, or to remove a user altogether.
+The form is available through the IT Portal Site.
 A details spreadsheet is kept current for each department that utilizes ImageNow/WebNow with an updated copy posted to the department’s share folder. – (source A. Hufford)

 Source 4 changes can only be made on one desktop unit in the IS department.
 Access to this PC is covered by password.
 Once compiled the file is placed on a folder using the c$ of a specific server.
 This server has restricted access to this folder.